osirisQdt2810/algorithms/problems/cses/cheatsheet/readme.md

 3 1
 </pre></div></div>

-## CSES - Strongly Connected Edges
+## 2177.CSES - Strongly Connected Edges
 <div class="md"><div class="md"><p>Given an undirected graph, your task is to choose a direction for each edge so that the resulting directed graph is strongly connected.</p>
 <h1 id="input">Input</h1>
 <p>The first input line has two integers <span class="math inline">n</span> and <span class="math inline">m</span>: the number of nodes and edges.
 The nodes are numbered <span class="math inline">1,2,\dots,n</span>.</p>